 I had to wonder, why is so much complete junk being sold – and bought?!?!
 It hurts my heart.
 This planet is our home.
 We should treat it better.

 Another thing I’m doing to help reduce our demand for single use plastic is to help people stop drinking soda.
 From the picture above, you can tell how much plastic is used with just this one habit.
-If you want help quitting, click on the shop tab above.
-Or email me for more info.
+If you want help to quit drinking soda, comment below or email me for more info.